CmdrVasquess/bcplus/README.md

 * `-d <directory>` set the directory where BC+ collects data about your commander and the visited galaxy (BC+ can handle multiple commanders)

-* `-l` pick up the lates journal file when starting.
-This is useful if you run BC+ after E:D already started to write the journal file.

 * `-h` show help information, i.e. the complete and up-to-date list of options.